 The summer months hold great potential for providing low-income youth with enriching educational opportunities, but in fact these youth often return to school further behind and less prepared than their more affluent peers.
 Research suggests that children - especially low-income children-lose ground academically during the summer months.
 While they learn at the same rate as middle-income students during the school year, over time, the cumulative effect of the summer learning loss or "slide" is a contributor to the disparity in academic achievement between different income groups.

-Our Summer Learning Teaching Corps program provides interested and qualified summer camp programs with a trained college student who can provide a range of services including, but not limited to: curriculum development, developing and (co)facilitating educational enrichment and specialty activities, and small group and individual tutoring to children who could benefit from additional support.
-PASE recruits, hires, trains and provides a summer stipend for each Corps member.
+Our Summer Teaching Fellow program provides interested and qualified summer camp programs with a trained college student who can provide a range of services including, but not limited to: curriculum development, developing and (co)facilitating educational enrichment and specialty activities, and small group and individual tutoring to children who could benefit from additional support.
+PASE recruits, hires, trains and provides a summer stipend for each Summer Teaching Fellow.

-Interested in applying to become a Summer Learning Teaching Corps member, please click here.
+Interested in applying to become a Summer Teaching Fellow, please click here.